Cookies on this website

 We already have a prototype system (OxSys), as the starting point.
 It is derived from a large birth cohort (100,000 term deliveries) by systematic analysis of computer-based CTG features and clinical risk factors in relation to perinatal outcomes.
 In tests 'off-line' with the data, the current prototype has shown to perform better than clinicians in clinical practice.
 We have developed a tablet app that runs OxSys in real time data at the John Radcliffe Hospital, analysing all CTGs as they are being taken (maternity admission unit, delivery suite or wards).
 We are continuously improving the app's interface in collaboration with the clinicians.
 The app takes in information from the user about any risk factors if present and modifies the analysis accordingly.

 In the coming years, we will continue to use 'big data' to derive new understanding and improved methods for CTG interpretation in the patient-specific clinical context.
-Beyond this, we will ensure refined optimal performance of OxSys on the birth cohort; validate OxSys on additional data from Oxford & London (approx. 40,000 births).
+Beyond this, we will ensure refined optimal performance of OxSys on the birth cohort; validate OxSys on additional data from Oxford, other UK hospitals and abroad (> 60,000 births).
 We will then take the first steps towards translation to the bedside.

 Our work will potentially benefit families, clinicians and healthcare systems by reducing brain injuries, perinatal deaths and unnecessary interventions